-- We work within the Northamptonshire Safeguarding Children Partnership(NSCP) guidelines.
-We have a copy of the Guidelines available for staff and parents to see. - We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which affect the well-being of children. - We have procedures for contacting the local authority on child protection issues, including maintaining a list of names, addresses and telephone numbers of social workers, to ensure that it is easy, in any emergency, for the pre-school and social services to work well together. - Records of the local NSPCC contacts are also kept. - If a report is to be made to the authorities, we act within the Area Child Protection guidance in deciding whether we must inform the child's parents at the same time. - We work with regard to the Government's statutory guidance 'Working Together to Safeguard Children'.
+- We work within the Northamptonshire Safeguarding Children Partnership(NSCP) guidelines. - We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which affect the well-being of children. - We have procedures for contacting the local authority on child protection issues, including maintaining a list of names, addresses and telephone numbers of social workers, to ensure that it is easy, in any emergency, for the pre-school and social services to work well together. - Records of the local NSPCC contacts are also kept. - If a report is to be made to the authorities, we act within the Area Child Protection guidance in deciding whether we must inform the child's parents at the same time. - We work with regard to the Government's statutory guidance 'Working Together to Safeguard Children'.